Breast Augmentation or Boob Job in Melbourne, Australia

 - We recommend placing breast implants be below the muscle and incisions made under the breast.
 This allows for a lower chance of nipple sensation loss and best results if you are planning on breastfeeding children later in life.

 - It is important to remember that many women are unable to breastfeed, regardless of whether they have undergone a breast augmentation procedure or not.
-However, a breast augmentation may affect your ability to breastfeed, especially if you decide to have an incision around the nipple.
+However, breast augmentation may affect your ability to breastfeed, especially if you decide to have an incision around the nipple.

 - It is also possible that you may experience a slight loss of nipple sensation, however, these side effects are rare when using “under the muscle” implants.